Michael Odisho: Imprisonment

 Odisho found an unlikely ally in his victim.
 Unable to be identified, the man surprised the NSW District Court by saying Odisho wasn't involved in the incident, backflipping on earlier statements.

 The trial had been told the person responsible for firing the weapon had been granted immunity.

 “Michael has got nothing to do with nothing,” the victim told the court.

 Despite his support, the jury found Odisho guilty of wounding with intent to cause grievous bodily harm and using a pistol without authorisation.

-Judge David Arnott sentenced Odisho to at least three years in prison on the pistol charge and a minimum five years and eight months over the shooting itself, making him eligible for parole from November 2021.
+Judge David Arnott sentenced Odisho to at least three years in prison on the pistol charge and a minimum five years and eight months over the shooting itself.